jsaraza/Undo-Function-Implementing-Stack-Function/README.md

 }
 ```

-Your job is to implement `undo`, thus making `Stringlist` an _undoable_ list.
+This project will implement the function `undo`, thus making `Stringlist` an _undoable_ list.

-When it's done, you'll be able to write code like this:
+When it's done, you'll be able to test it like this:

 ```cpp
 #include "Stringlist.h"